 - Youth hockey is a major driver of tourism in The Bend and that will be on full display April 3-8 during the USA Hockey 14U Tier II National Championships.
 Compton Family Ice Arena and the Ice Box will host three classes, 40 teams and 77 games over the course of five days.
 The event’s impact?
 Around 2,500 hotel room nights.

 - IDEA Week returns from April 8-13 for its second edition.
 The entrepreneurship and innovation festival is bringing in renowned keynote speakers like Bill Nye.
 It’s the entertainment, however, that really turns heads.
 Country music star Tim McGraw headlines a group that includes comic Ali Wong and magician Michael Carbonaro.

 - Baseball is always a big part of The Bend’s summers.
 South Bend Cubs games are wildly popular, and Four Winds Field has been nationally recognized as one of the best parks in minor league baseball.
 Now the club gets an even bigger stage as it hosts the Midwest League All-Star Game (June 17-19) for the first time in 30 years.
-The event will include a Fan Fest, Home Run Derby and a firework show.
+Worldwide music superstar Pitbull is kicking off the festivities June 16 with a concert at Four Winds Field.
+The event will also include a Fan Fest, Home Run Derby and a firework show.